Origin of the Albanians: Paleo-Balkan linguistic theories

-Eric Hamp distanced categorization of Albanian from particular historical groupings and their unresolved issues and treated it as a separate undocumented Paleo-Balkan language for the purpose of research clarity.
-As such, in recent decades it has become preferable to treat historical languages like Illyrian and Thracian and existing ones like Albanian as separate branches within the Indo-European family.

-There is a debate on whether the Illyrian language was a centum or a satem language.
-It is also uncertain whether Illyrians spoke a homogeneous language or rather a collection of different but related languages that were wrongly considered the same language by ancient writers.
-The Venetic tribes, formerly considered Illyrian, are no longer considered categorised with Illyrians.> The same is sometimes said of the Thracian language.
-For example, based on the toponyms and other lexical items, Thracian and Dacian were probably different but related languages.

 Albanian shows traces of satemization within the Indo-European language tree, however the majority of Albanologists hold that unlike most satem languages it has preserved the distinction of /kʷ/ and /gʷ/ from /k/ and /g/ before front vowels (merged in satem languages), and there is a debate whether Illyrian was centum or satem.
 On the other hand, Dacian and Thracian seem to belong to satem.
+A clear isogloss that distinguishes Albanoid languages and Thracian is the palatilization of the IE labiovelars, which in Albanoid was present well before Roman times, while the IE labiovelars clearly did not palatalize in the pre-Roman period in Thracian or in the area where it was spoken.

 The debate is often politically charged, and to be conclusive, more evidence is needed.
 Such evidence unfortunately may not be easily forthcoming because of a lack of sources.